 On the contrary, if a tutor consistently fails to convert students into longer-term placements, this can be a sign that the tutor is not demonstrating sufficient value to their clients.
-Low Hours per Client also highlights to our team when tutors are stealing clients and consistently scoring below your peers will lead to a formal review of your tutoring account.
+Low Hours per Client also highlight to our team when tutors are stealing clients and consistently scoring below their peers will lead to a formal review of your tutoring account.

 *** Hours Per Client is the most important ranking factor on Spires ***

 Every tutorial should have a clear learning objective.
-Typically, this should be agreed on before the tutorial, either in your first call with the student, or else at the end of each session.
-Make sure that you have done your lesson preparation.
-If you are able to bring this topic to life with interactive examples, your student will enjoy your sessions more, learn faster, and be much more likely to want to continue working with you.
-Being good at teaching online and using digital tools to good effect in your classes will also help you clients enjoy sessions more and thus come back for more classes.
+Typically, this should be agreed on before the tutorial, either in your first call with the student or at the end of each session.
+Both student and tutor should attend a tutorial having done some preparation.
+For a tutor, this means gathering questions, resources or any needed materials, as well as refreshing your own knowledge if necessary.
+If you are able to bring this topic to life with interactive examples, your students will enjoy your sessions more, learn faster, and be much more likely to want to continue working with you.

-4. Book in your next session at the end of each session
+4. Book your next session at the end of each session

 5. Don't make your relationships purely transactional

-As a tutor, you are providing a professional service and should be paid properly, in-full and on-time for your work.
+As a tutor, you are providing a professional service and should be paid properly, in full and on time for your work.
 However, it is true in general that when a service provider makes the provision of their services about price rather than value, their clients can feel short-changed.
-Building rapport by focussing on value and solving problems first and foremost for the client will generally lead to better outcomes for all involved.
+Building a rapport by focusing on value and solving problems first and foremost for the client will generally lead to better outcomes for all involved.
 Similarly, you can quickly destroy hard-earned rapport through overcharging for your time.
-Charging for a few extra minutes at the end of a classes rather than offering them as a source of goodwill to attract further classes down the road is not really worth it in. the long run.
+Charging for a few extra minutes at the end of a class rather than offering them as a source of goodwill to attract further classes down the road is not really worth it in. the long run.

 We invest large sums of money, time and energy into creating job opportunities for tutors, and quality tutor introductions for clients.
 Entering into private arrangements once introduced through our platform is stealing and against our terms and house rules.
-It is dishonest and unprofessional and will result in an instant ban from our platforms and services; in extreme cases in may result in legal action.
+It is dishonest and unprofessional and will result in an instant ban from our platforms and services; in extreme cases, it may result in legal action.
 We simply ask that tutors act with honesty and integrity as the proper functioning of the system relies on it.
-Taking clients off platform to avoid commission will hurt your tutor data and over time show up clearly to our team.
+Taking clients off-platform to avoid platform fees will hurt your tutor data and over time show up clearly to our team.
 Please respect our teams' efforts and the value we add and don't steal from us.